Open Job Protocol

 |

 The hiring entity.
-Only name is required within this section.
+Only name is required within this object.

 | Property | Type | Req. | Description |